Bucanero06/Content-Advisor/README.md

 I'll be opening issues for these and posting collaboration instructions soon, feel free at the assist in any way you can, simply remember to create a new fork and follow common git practices for the time being.
 DO-NOT delete works of others!!! instead contribute in modules and create a pull request.
-Microservices (use of modules, classes, endpoints) is the way to go.
+Microservices and quick iteration is the way to go.
-Most help appreciated for continuous integration and testing (CI/CD) and documentation.
+Most help appreciated for continuous integration/testing (CI/CD) and documentation.

 - suggestions of better context for the question
 - use pretrained models for a more robust solution both for the embeddings and the completions